ViscousTests/website/content/docs/mind/how-to-do-hard-tasks.md

 once created).
 This makes sense, since it takes effort/time/resources to create a task-solving pathway.
 See also David Eagleman's neuroscience books, which talk about this.
 However, this strong defense can blind one to obvious flaws or much better pathways.
-It's probably a good habit to re-learn from scratch hard tasks that are important to do well.
+It's probably a good habit to occasionally re-learn from scratch originally hard tasks that are important to do well.

 ## Hard Task Solving Strategies - How to Learn